ibm-cloud-docs/containers/cs_istio_qs.md

   * `v2` calls the `ratings` microservice and displays ratings as 1 to 5 black stars.
   * `v3` calls the `ratings` microservice and displays ratings as 1 to 5 red stars.

 The BookInfo app is also already exposed on a public IP address by an Istio Gateway.
-To see the BookInfo architecture, check out the [Istio documentation](https://istio.io/docs/examples/bookinfo/){: etxernal}.
+To see the BookInfo architecture, check out the [Istio documentation](https://istio.io/docs/examples/bookinfo/){: external}.

 1. Install BookInfo in your cluster.
   1. Download the latest Istio package, which includes the configuration files for the BookInfo app.